CHAPTER 2 - The Cat called Gary 5!

 them "Miss" and "Sir"

 was 12 and was already at Secondary School so she did not come with

 me to the Tent School.
 She had lived in that Home for months before

 the Storm.
 She would sit with me under the house and pet Puppy and

 talk to me.
 I told her that I did not believe that my Mum and Aunt

 and Granny and Joey could all be dead.
 Granny was old so I could

 believe that she had not made it but not the others.
 I had dreams

-that Mummy was calling me, and when the wind
+that Mummy was calling me, and when it rained, the smaller boys

 The other children all seemed to know each other and the three